bmaso/osm-games/content/index.md

   published the _`Z`_ language (pronounced "zed"), a language for definiting system behavior using set theory and propositional logic, not completely unlike how OSMs describe behavior in `smtlib2`.
 The UML standard includes a logical verification language called the
   [Object Constraint Language](https://www.omg.org/spec/OCL/) (OCL), which is also very similar in overall concept.
 Finally made an official OMG standard in 2006, OCL originates in the early 1990s.
-These are just two better-known examples -- there are literally dozens of examples created and abandoned over the decades.
-None of these languages were _usable_, however, because the logical theorem provers available at the time were far too incapable of proving non-trivial specifications.
+These are just some better-known examples -- there are literally dozens of examples created and abandoned over the decades.
+None of these languages were _usable_, however, because the logical theorem provers available at the time were far too incapable of proving non-trivial specifications, or the systems simply never included theorem provers at all.
 Modern SMT solvers and modern computers finally have the "heft" to solve the kinds of problems necessary to prove system behavior conformance.

 [^2]: I'm not trying to throw shade on Martin & Koss by pointing out they missed their _stated_ goal while demonstrating the powerful tools and techniques of TDD.
 In fact history has several exalted examples of books and works that introduce powerful intellectual tools to